anilkunwar/newt/README.md

 newt
 =====
-newt refers to codes on Numerical works in Electrochemistry and Wetting Theory.
+newt refers to codes on Numerical works in Electromigration, Thermomigration and Wetting Theory.

 "Fork newt" to create a new MOOSE-based application.